emacsmirror/faustine/README.md

 ## What does it do?
 - Faust code syntax hightlighting plus indentation
-- Build/compile with resizable output window
+- Build/compile with configurable output window
 - Graphic diagrams generation and vizualisation in the browser
 - From function name to online documentation
 - Browse generated C++ code inside Emacs